 Prof. Nancy Pearcey

-Best-selling author Nancy Pearcy is a professor and scholar-in-residence at Houston Baptist University, where she also serves as director of the Francis Schaeffer Center for Worldview and Culture.
+Best-selling author Nancy Pearcey is a professor and scholar-in-residence at Houston Baptist University, where she also serves as director of the Francis Schaeffer Center for Worldview and Culture.
 She has been hailed by The Economist as “America’s pre-eminent evangelical Protestant female intellectual.”
-Pearcy’s writing focuses on Christian worldview and apologetics.
+Pearcey’s writing focuses on Christian worldview and apologetics.
 Her book Total Truth: Liberating Christianity from its Cultural Captivity (Crossway, 2004) is a Christianity Today Award of Merit Winner and an ECPA Gold Medallion Winner.
 Through her work with the Francis Schaeffer Center for Worldview and Culture students have unique opportunities to engage with her award-winning books and other resources on worldview and cultural engagement.
 Pearcey received her degree in biblical studies from Covenant Theological Seminary in St. Louis, Missouri, with additional study at the Institute for Christian Studies in Toronto, Ontario.
-Professor Nancy Pearcy will speak in the B.J.
+Professor Nancy Pearcey will speak in the B.J.
 Haan Auditorium at Dordt College on Labor Day, September 1, 2014, as a part of the Andreas Center’s First Mondays Speaker Series.